godfreydekew/Entrepreneurship-Orientation-Analysis-West-vs-East-/README.md

 - *"I tend to act boldly in situations where risk is involved"* (Q7)
 - *"I like to take bold action by venturing into the unknown"* (Q32)

-These correlated items are grouped into a single component, such as **Confidence**.
+These correlated items are grouped into a single component, such as **Risk taking**.

 ### Identified Components